 Relax at Llangorse Lake and the peaceful churches near Talgarth

-Arrive at the car park on the North side of Llangors Lake – the largest natural lake in south Wales set in a bowl in the mountains and created by Ice age glaciers over 10,000 years ago. start your walk with a visit to the Welsh Crannog Centre.
-Crannogs are a type of ancient lake dwelling built out on the water as a defensive homestead – the one at llangorse is the only one in Wales and is thought to have been the residence for the royal family of Brycheiniog in the 10th Century. you can view it from the reconstructed historic roundhouse that also acts as an interpretation centre – you can even get married there if the fancy takes you!
+Arrive at the car park on the North side of Llangorse Lake – the largest natural lake in south Wales set in a bowl in the mountains and created by Ice age glaciers over 10,000 years ago.
+Start your walk with a visit to the Welsh Crannog Centre.
+Crannogs are a type of ancient lake dwelling built out on the water as a defensive homestead – the one at Llangorse is the only one in Wales and is thought to have been the residence for the royal family of Brycheiniog in the 10th Century.
+You can view it from the reconstructed historic roundhouse that also acts as an interpretation centre – you can even get married there if the fancy takes you!

 Take the way marked lake trail around the Western edge of the lake to Llangasty Church.
-Whilst the flower meadows towards llangasty church are at their best in the summer months – the winter has its own pleasures, as the lake plays host to over twenty species of over-wintering birds which can be enjoyed from the Llangasty bird hide – which you will pass on the trail.
-Your turning point is at the Church of St Gastyn at llangasty – although the building now present was extensively restored in the nineteen century – st gastyn was a holy man who kept the flame of Christianity alight in the Western world in the fifth century and the first church was built on this site over fifteen hundred years ago. return by the same route to the car park and take a well deserved lunch either at the cafe at the lake or at one of the pubs in llangors village.
+Whilst the flower meadows towards Llangasty church are at their best in the summer months – the winter has its own pleasures, as the lake plays host to over twenty species of over-wintering birds which can be enjoyed from the Llangasty bird hide – which you will pass on the trail.
+Your turning point is at the Church of St Gastyn at Llangasty – although the building now present was extensively restored in the nineteen century – St Gastyn was a holy man who kept the flame of Christianity alight in the Western world in the fifth century and the first church was built on this site over fifteen hundred years ago.
+Return by the same route to the car park and take a well deserved lunch either at the cafe at the lake or at one of the pubs in Llangorse village.

 10.00 – 10.30 Visit the Welsh Crannog Interpretation centre.